AlexandriaDAO/core/src/alex_frontend/public/README.md

 > *"There are lots of entrepreneurs and investors that want to build interesting new services.
 The problem is, often times those interesting new internet services would depend upon content, functionality, and user data that exists inside of proprietary services, owned and controlled by Big Tech."*
 >
+>
 > — Dominic Williams, DFINITY founder on ["The Internet Computer Vision"](https://youtu.be/DYVPq_vMB8w?si=w_jopM2o22UQjqwH)

-**tldr: Alexandria is the bridge and library for all Web2 content, functionality, and user data; so Web3 stacks don't have to start from scratch.**
+**tldr: Alexandria is a tokenized bridge and for Web2's content, functionality, and user data; so Web3 stacks don't have to start from scratch.**

 ## Table of Contents
 - [Introduction](#introduction)